learn-co-students/first-lab-001-prework-web/README.md

 ![1](http://flatiron-videos.s3.amazonaws.com/ironboard/ironboard-tutorial/3-opening-the-pull-request.png)

-4. Look on Ironboard again and you should see a confirmation of that pull request being opened and a remote build passing
+4. Look on Ironboard again and you should see a confirmation of that pull request being opened and a remote build passing:

 ![PR & Remote Build](https://s3-us-west-2.amazonaws.com/readme-photos/ib-4.png)